-An experienced personal injury attorney is the best way to ensure you will be fully compensated for any injuries sustained as a result of someone else’s negligence.
+An experienced personal injury attorney is the best way to ensure you will be fully compensated for any injuries sustained due to someone else’s negligence.
 It’s unfortunate, but accidents that lead to personal injuries caused by others through no fault of your own do happen.
 It can be life-altering.
 Accidents can occur at work, while shopping, in a vehicle, through a defective product, incompetence, or hazardous property conditions—and result in a personal injury.
-By every right and by law, you’re entitled to be awarded the compensation you deserve.
+You’re entitled to be awarded the compensation you deserve by every right and by law.

 What Does a Personal Injury Lawyer Do?